hoffstadt/DearPyGui/docs/source/documentation/item-value.rst

 Item Value
 ==========

-When a widget is added, it creates an associated value by default.
+When an item is created, it creates an associated value by default.
-Values can be shared between widgets with the same underlying value type.
+Values can be shared between items with the same underlying value type.
 This is accomplished by using the `source` keyword.
-One of the benefits of this is to have multiple widgets control the same value.
+One of the benefits of this is to have multiple items control the same value.

 Values are retrieved from the value :py:func:`get_value <dearpygui.dearpygui.get_value>`.